 On the other hand, what does it mean to buy and finance a vehicle?
 Well, like most things, buying a vehicle means it becomes your property, unlike leasing which always ends with you returning it.
 However, since cars aren’t cheap commodities, there are generally more steps involved.
 That’s where financing comes in.
 Similar to leasing, there will be a down payment followed by monthly payments.
 However, unlike leasing, the financing will cover the entire cost of the vehicle instead of just the depreciation and once all payments have been made the title officially becomes yours.

 Why would you lease?
 Well that a lot of reasons really.
 For instance, money.
-Leasing will generally always be the cheaper option because you’re not paying off the whole car.
+Leasing will generally always be the cheaper option because you’re not paying off the whole car (this is the same if you choose to do van leasing too).
 This comes in the form of lower monthly rates, a lower down payment, and lower taxes.
 There’s also incentives for warranty and maintenance.
 As long as you stay within the milage constraints set when you begin your lease you’re going to stay within the manufacturer’s warranty for the length of your lease, and most leases will include some form of maintenance included as part of the deal.

 Why would you buy?
 The biggest boon for most people when it comes to buying a car is the fact that you would actually own it.
 And with ownership comes perks that a lease just can’t accommodate.
 Some of these perks include not having mileage restrictions the way leases do, customization possibilities that aren’t possible with a lease because you have to own something to be able to change it, and a finite number of payments since once you pay it off it’s yours to do with as you please.
 Additionally, a car you’ve bought can be used to supplement your next car purchase as a trade-in, which you can also do whenever you please unlike a lease that basically has a return by date attached.